 Photographing jewelry is easier in any studio setup or outdoor setting, as these products are a lot easier to put together.
 You just need a few things in place to get those perfect shots.
 You can experiment with the background choices and the way you present the jewelry.

 Things that matter while choosing the right background for your Jewelry product photos are your brand, your product, and your audience.
 For an effective jewelry photoshoot and set up you don’t need to do much.
 Here are a few background ideas to make your jewelry photography more appealing.

 Let’s Discuss Each Point in Detail

 1. A White Backdrop

-A white backdrop is the most preferred option because it brings focus on the product and at the same time it’s easy to create.
-Choose white backdrop if you want a well-lit and perfectly contrasted image.
+A white backdrop is the most preferred option because it brings focus to the product and at the same time it’s easy to create.
+Choose a white backdrop if you want a well-lit and perfectly contrasted image.
 To create a seamless white backdrop, you can use some white paper.
-Use natural light or balance the shadows well with putting studio lights on both sides of the product.
+Use natural light or balance the shadows well by putting studio lights on both sides of the product.

 2. Black Background

 A black background is best suited for jewelry with gemstones Beauty product photography or any luxury product, especially cosmetics and alcohol.
 Though the black background tends to absorb the light of the product, it works well for the white and silver-colored jewelry.
 White jewelry stands out on a black backdrop and looks very elegant and creates a sophisticated look while highlighting your product.

 Props can be used to show your jewelry in the best possible way.
 A mannequin bust is the best way to present necklaces.
 Photograph the jewelry products on a white mannequin bust and you can remove the background later to show your product only on a white mannequin bust.